 Here I go again on my own.
 Customers sometimes ask me if I have an Etsy shop.
 I have several reasons why I decided not to create an Etsy shop.
 Essentially, it doesn’t fit with my current values for Verderamade.
-Below are some of the reasons why artists and crafters might decide to strike out on their own.
+Instead, I have made an online store as part of my website.
+Below are some of the reasons why artists and crafters might decide to create your own online store.

 It’s kind of a con.